TalBl/C096411/Desiction_Trees.md

 	<img src="/C096411/image/less7/Capture1.gif" align="middle">
 </p>

-It is possible the point will be close to point with diffrent classify from the rest enviroment.
+It is possible that the point will be close to a single point with a diffrent classification than rest of it's close environment.
-The algorithm determains the classify according the k closest points from the input data set.
+The algorithm determines the classification according to the K closest points from the input data set.
-In case where the given point close to poiint with diffrent classifications, it will return the average of the classifications.
+In case where the given point is close to points with diffrent classifications, it will return the average of the classifications.
-(Thats why preferable to use with odd number as k)
+(Thats why it is preferable to define K as an odd number)